Staff retention – forget the shiny perks.

 How Have We Reassessed Our Work?

 Recent figures indicate that we’ve been contemplating much more than where we work over the last year.
 It appears we’ve been thinking about how we work, what we do for work, and who we work for.
 Take the recent Total Jobs survey.
-It shows the impact of Covid has made a fifth (22%) of UK workers realise their current role isn’t for them.
+It shows the impact of the pandemic has made a fifth (22%) of UK workers realise their current role isn’t for them.
 Then, there are the figures released by the London School of Business and Finance (LSBF) that show nearly half of all workers in the UK (47%) would like to completely change career.

 So now businesses must turn their mindset from minimising headcount and reducing overheads to thinking about how to retain the talent they have.
 There are plenty of established techniques to retain staff, starting with the recruitment process, onboarding, employee experience and benefits packages.
 But has there been a change in what resonates with employees?